 (1) The VLCC vessel, Hong Kong Spirit, is owned through a 50/50 joint venture and is employed in a spot market pool managed by a third party.

-Please read Note 10 - Long-Term Debt and Note 11 - Leases included in Item 18 - Financial Statements included in this Annual Report for information with respect to major encumbrances against our vessels.
+Please read Note 11 - Long-Term Debt and Note 12 - Operating Leases and Obligations Related to Finance Leases included in Item 18 - Financial Statements included in this Annual Report for information with respect to major encumbrances against our vessels.